promminV/datascipj/README.md

 # datascipj
-This repository created for collecting code or jupyter notebook I do to practice during learning data science.
+This repository created for collecting code or jupyter notebook I do during learn data science.